 DPoE specifications do not contain any specific requirements or recommendations for storage network services.
 As with all EPON services, EPON can only support IEEE standard frame sizes.
-As an IEEE 802 Ethernet protocol, 1G-EPON and 10G-EPON cannot transport frames larger than those permitted by [802.3] of 2000 bytes2.
+As an IEEE 802 Ethernet protocol, 1G-EPON, 2G-EPON, and 10G-EPON do not typically transport frames larger than 2000 bytes as specified by [802.3].
 Because 1G-EPON was developed prior to the Amendment of [802.3] based on [802.3as] (for 2000 bytes), most 1G-EPON implementations are limited to 1600 bytes.
+It is expected, though, that new generations of 1G-EPON and 10G-EPON chipsets will support MTU larger than 2000 bytes to support mobile backhaul and data center applications.
 The frame size requirements for DPoE Networks are specified in [DPoE-SP-MULPIv1.0].

 Jumbo frames are often requested by customers for Storage Area Networks (SANs).
-EPON cannot support jumbo frames.
+Existing EPON implementations do not support jumbo frames.
 EPON maximum frame sizes are based on [802.3] specifications.
-Although it is possible to design an EPON system that uses larger frame sizes, such a system would go beyond the [802.3] specifications and potentially create additional complexity, such as the increase in jitter that would come with greater variation in frame size.